PaponAhasan/Data-Structures-and-Algorithms/Greedy/Introduction.md

 ```
 - It is quite easy to come up with a greedy algorithm.

 - Analyzing the run time for greedy algorithms will generally be much easier than for other techniques (like Divide and conquer).

-- The difficult part is that for greedy algorithms you have to work much harder to understand correctness issues.
-  Most greedy algorithms are not correct.

-- The Greedy algorithm attempts to take the best in each step, Don't overthink about the future.
-So, there might be a possibility
-  that the greedy solution does not give the best solution for every problem.
 ```
 ![image](https://user-images.githubusercontent.com/59710234/173228187-8a71a544-4787-4c38-95ac-6d79fee2bf16.png)